jim-schwoebel/pauses/README.md

 ## how pauses are calculated

-To simplify things a bit, I recorded a few files (attached) that I could use for reference - slow, moderate, moderate-fast, and fast speaking (reading the constitution of the US).
+To simplify things a bit, I recorded a few files that I could use for reference (in ./data folder) - slow, moderate, moderate-fast, and fast speaking (reading the constitution of the US).

 I then used pydub to segment based on a threshold of 50 milleseconds segments and -32 dBFS (to allow for detection of fast speaking events) as a silence interval.
 This parameter likely needs to be tuned to the dataset and speaker power, etc. and is likely overfitted to my voice.
 Nonetheless, this gives a proof-of-concept implementation of how to segment speaking segments from non-speaking segments with a threshold.
 I then calculated pause length as total duration (seconds) over the counted number of segments (e.g. number of pauses) - to get a sec/pause.